AnwarHb/mongodb_k8s/README.md

 - mongoexpress service
 - mongodb configmap

-You should install minikube and kubectl installed in your machine to run the code.
+You should install minikube and kubectl on your machine to run the code.

 ### Run locally:
 - clone the code repository : `git clonehttps://github.com/AnwarHb/mongodb_k8s.git `